Giving Up Your Pet for Adoption

 The more information you can give us about your pet will help us find just the right home.

 - Please contact Connor – 970-434-7337 ext.
 101 for an appointment to surrender your pet.
 Pet relinquishment’s are not taken on a walk-in basis.

-- A relinquishment fee of $100 is required in order for us to feed and provide medical care for your pet until it is re-homed.
+- A relinquishment fee of $100 for dogs and $50 for cats is required in order for us to feed and provide medical care for your pet until it is re-homed.

 - You will need to fill out a detailed form providing us with information about your pet including:

 Medical & vaccination records, including Vet’s name and phone # and any information about needed medical attention.

 Behavior with other pets and people, including children.